WebAssembly/spec/spectec/test-prose/TEST.md

     - externtype_u0 is (MEM memtype).
     - the memory type memtype is valid.

+Externtype_ok/func
+- the external type (FUNC functype) is valid if:
+  - the function type functype is valid.

+Externtype_ok/global
+- the external type (GLOBAL globaltype) is valid if:
+  - the global type globaltype is valid.

+Externtype_ok/table
+- the external type (TABLE tabletype) is valid if:
+  - the table type tabletype is valid.

+Externtype_ok/mem
+- the external type (MEM memtype) is valid if:
+  - the memory type memtype is valid.

 Valtype_sub
 - the value type valtype_u0 matches the value type t if:
   - Either: valtype_u0 is t.
   - Or: valtype_u0 is BOT.

+Valtype_sub/refl
+- t matches itself.

+Valtype_sub/bot
+- the value type BOT matches t.

 Resulttype_sub
 - the value type sequence t_1* matches the value type sequence t_2* if: